prajwal309/Sequence/ReadMe.md

 MIT

+## Deploying in a server
+>>> npm init -y
+>>> npm install express socket.io

 To do:
+---> Create grid display for cards.
+[Done]
+---> Game log says Player1 joined.
+[Done]
 ---> Add Gridlox games logo for now.
+[Done]

+Next time
+---> Create discard pile.
+Replace a card once played.
 ---> Write function to check if a position is winning or not.
----> The bottom row is not clickable.
-Why?

-Add to the game itself:
----> Make sure the cards are replaced.
+Started in testFunction.js
+---> Need a handler for Jacks.
----> Make sure two players can play with one another.
-How do you do this in in the same browser i.e. combine two players.
+---> Make it playable with two players.

+Functionality:
----> Check this for two players
+---> Different number of players

-In order to first deploy,
-npm init -y
-npm install express socket.io
+---> Adding different number of cards